Board of Directors

 Kwasi holds a BSc degree in Mechanical Engineering from the Kwame Nkrumah University of Science & Technology (KNUST) in Kumasi, an MBA in Operations Management & Marketing from the Syracuse University, an Advanced Management Certificate from the Harvard University Business School and Top-Level management of Public Enterprises certificate from the National University of Singapore.
 Mr. Abeasi has also held a number of leadership roles outside business.
 Some of these include being the Past Assistant Governor (PAG) of Rotary International and a Past President of the Rotary Club of Accra-North.

 Henry is the Managing Director of InvestCorp.
 Prior to this role, he was the Deputy Managing Director of the Firm – responsible for planning, monitoring and evaluation of policy and strategy implementation.
-As Managing Director, he is responsible for the overall strategic management of the Firm, chairs the Investment Committee and serves as a board member of the Firm’s managed mutual funds.
+As Managing Director, he is responsible for the overall strategic management of the Firm, is a member of the Investment Committee and serves as a board member of the Firm’s managed mutual funds.

 Henry worked with Merrill Lynch / Bank of America Merrill Lynch in New York within the Global Energy & Power Investment Banking Group.
 He possesses strong origination and corporate finance skills, including leveraged finance, deal origination and corporate restructuring.
 Henry has extensive and key relationships in Ghana and internationally, which are critical to the success of our firm.